svpino/twitter/README.md

 * [Autoencoders](https://twitter.com/svpino/status/1381253209163988998?s=20)

+* [When the validation loss is lower than the training loss](https://twitter.com/svpino/status/1423569964112429060?s=20).
+I built a machine learning model, and my validation loss is lower than my training loss.
+People asked me why.
+We're used to seeing the opposite, so this is definitely suspicious.
+Is this really a problem?

 ## Examples

 * [Solving MNIST using a CNN](https://twitter.com/svpino/status/1364539168567746563?s=20) — Explaining a solution line by line is always fun.
 This thread goes to an excruciating amount of detail through a **Convolutional Neural Network** that solves the **MNIST** problem.
 An explanation for every single line of code.